 Did someone say free?
 Customers love it when they receive something extra for which they didn’t even pay.
-Be kind to your customer and offer them something completely free of cost such as free shipping, or a sample of your newly launched moisturizer, or even a free trial of your software, etc.
+Be kind to your customers and offer them something completely free of cost such as free shipping, a sample of your newly launched moisturizer, or even a free trial of your software, etc.

 12. Employ Altruism

 People love it when brands donate a certain percentage of their earnings to charitable organizations.

 A study conducted by Cone Cause Evolution states that 85% of customers develop a more positive image of a brand when they support a charitable cause or for the betterment of society.